 - (1) PHARMOSA BIOPHARM INC. (the "Company") was formerly known as PHARMOSA LIMITED.
-The Company was incorporated as a company limited by shares upon the approval of the Ministry of Economic Affairs, R.O.C on May 25, 2000, and began its operations on August 11, 2000.
-The Company is primarily engaged in the development of sustained release forms and medical drug-device combination products for home-based medical treatments. - (2) The Company's stocks were publicly issued in Taiwan on November 25, 2021, and were listed on the Taipei Exchange since March 26, 2024.
+The Company was incorporated as a company limited by shares upon the approval of the Ministry of Economic Affairs, R.O.C on May 25, 2000 and began its operations on August 11, 2000.
+The Company and its subsidiaries (hereinafter collectively referred to as the "Group") are primarily engaged in the development of sustained release forms and medical drug-device combination products for home-based medical treatments. - (2) The Company's stocks were publicly issued in Taiwan on November 25, 2021, and were listed on the Taipei Exchange since March 26, 2024.

-2. THE DATE OF AUTHORIZATION FOR ISSUANCE OF THE FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORIZATION
+2. THE DATE OF AUTHORIZATION FOR ISSUANCE OF THE CONSOLIDATED FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORIZATION

-These parent company only financial statements were authorized for issuance by the Board of Directors on February 26, 2025.
+These consolidated financial statements were authorized for issuance by the Board of Directors on February 26,2025.